Riding along the foreshore bike path

 Hart street ends at the beach

 This is where we join the bike path

-plants which grow in sand dunes can be easily observed here.
+in sand dunes can be easily observed here.
 The section of the path after Largs has five wooden bridges which were built to allow safe animal traffic under the bike path.
 We cruised past Largs kiosk (a usual stopping place) and stopped briefly to look at some of the information poles that are interspersed along the bike path.
 We took a photo of the one that described the old boat that was used in 1880 as a floating prison for delinquent boys as a friend of ours wrote a book about it.
 A review of "The Hulk"